 Update your chart: If your data changes, make sure to update your chart accordingly.
 This ensures that your chart always accurately represents your data.

-In this article, I’ve covered step by step process of creating a Column and Line chart in Excel, specifically in a combined manner.
+In this article, I’ve covered the step-by-step process of creating a Column and Line chart in Excel, specifically in a combined manner.
 Additionally, we also showed how you can draw an average line with column values in the chart area.
 Moreover, Multiple series data with linear data are in a detailed manner.
-If you want to read more articles on Excel, you may visit our website, ExcelDemy.
 If you have any questions, comments, or recommendations, kindly leave them in the comment section below.